-

 For more information on what you can expect if you're pregnant during COVID-19, check out this article.

-24/7 Medibank Nurse Phone Service We’re here to support you and help you get the care you need, at all times.
-If you have health-related questions and are not sure of next steps, Medibank members with hospital cover* can call the 24/7 Medibank Nurse Phone Service on 1800 644 325, 24 hours a day, 7 days a week.
+24/7 Medibank Nurse Support We’re here to support you and help you get the care you need, at all times.
+If you have health-related questions and are not sure of next steps, Medibank health insurance members can chat to a registered nurse with 24/7 Medibank Nurse Support at no extra cost.* Call 1800 644 325 or login, 24 hours a day, 7 days a week.

-Mental Health Phone Support If you need mental health and wellbeing support as well as information about mental health issues, Medibank members with hospital cover* can also call Medibank's Mental Health Phone Support on 1800 644 325, 24 hours a day, 7 days a week.
+24/7 Medibank Mental Health Support If you need mental health and wellbeing support as well as information about mental health issues, Medibank health insurance members can also chat to a mental health professional with 24/7 Medibank Mental Health Support at no extra cost.* Call 1800 644 325 or login, 24 hours a day, 7 days a week.